dmagnant/Windows-Config/README.md

 Requirements: Windows OS, Python, ExpressVPN, F.lux, AHK

-Background: When I created these scripts, my setup involved 3 monitors, with the middle one being shared between my work laptop and my gaming PC.
-During work I would use my gaming PC to listen to music or podcasts and when work was over and I wanted to play video games, I would have to switch several settings to optimize the PC for gaming, so I decided to automate the process.
+Problem: When I created these scripts, my setup involved 3 monitors, with the middle one being shared between my work laptop and my gaming PC.
+When switching between work, playing video games, or just generally browsing while not during work hours, I would change several settings to optimize the PC accordingly.

+Solution: I decided to utilize Python, Powershell, and AHK to automate the process at the (double)-click of a button.

 Three "modes" are available: